 For a competitor to turn pro, they must earn their pro card – the golden ticket that shows hard work, determination, and an impeccable physique.
-A pro bodybuilder possesses qualifications such as an IFBB or Wabba International Pro Card.
+In addition, a pro bodybuilder possesses qualifications such as an IFBB or Wabba International Pro Card.

-To try for a pro card, a competitor must first win a regional contest in a specific weight class.
+A competitor must first win a regional contest in a specific weight class to try for a pro card.
 While this may sound simple enough, it often isn’t.
 Despite the competitions being on an amateur level, the battle is often fierce because everyone wants to rank higher.

 Once a competitor wins such a show or places higher (typically in the top three), they receive an invite from their country’s National Championship contest for that year.
 This is the National Physique Committee (NPC) – the only amateur organization recognized by the IFBB league.

 The competitors that win their respective weight classes then have to go head-to-head against one another in a separate show to crown an overall champion for the year.
 In some cases, only the overall winner gets offered a pro card.
 In certain federations, the winners of each weight class receive one.